 Meanwhile, there exist some eccentric features: women ape the designs of men’s clothing or slashing of the clothes was made to disclose the inner garments.

 What’s more, men always wore jerkins along with leather shoes and silk hats while both men and women were allowed to wear the alike long robes.

-- elizabethan golden age
+- elizabethan age as golden age